 Some patients get immediate relief from a cortisone injection.
 For others, it may take up to 2 weeks for the injection to take effect.
 However, most people notice relief within 2 to 3 days.
 The duration of a cortisone injection can vary greatly.
 Some will last as long as a year, whereas others may last only a few days.
 It is also important to know that occasionally pain can get worse following a cortisone injection before it gets better.
 In the meantime, over the counter pain medications and ice are recommended.

-The Crosstown Surgery Center is a 21,000+ square foot facility located at Twin Cities Orthopedics Edina, offering patients a convenient, complete, and coordinated orthopedic care solution at one location.
-With six surgery suites, a procedure room, and several free amenities for families, the Crosstown Surgery Center is a premier orthopedic facility in Minnesota.
-To learn more, visit www.CrosstownSurgeryCenter.com.
+The Crosstown Surgery Center is a 21,000+ square foot facility located at Twin Cities Orthopedics – Edina, offering patients a convenient, complete and coordinated orthopedic care solution at one location.
+With six surgery suites, a procedure room and several free amenities for families, the Crosstown Surgery Center is a premier orthopedic facility in Minnesota.
+Click here to learn more.

 Before your Appointment

 When a patient sees Dr. Hunt for the first time, he always reminds them that “today is not a decision-making day.”
-The initial visit is about fact-gathering, listening to your story, and learning more about you.
-He’ll then examine your concerns, review x-rays if you have them, and begin to build a list of options for you.
-He wants you to feel comfortable and relaxed, so he can understand how best to help you.
+The initial visit is about fact-gathering, listening to your story and learning more about you.
+He’ll then examine your concerns, review x-rays if you have them and begin to build a list of options for you.
+He wants you to feel comfortable and relaxed so that he can understand how best to help you.